spiral/docs/framework/container.md

 You can read about how to make container bindings and bootload your application [here](/framework/bootloaders.md).

 ## Shared/Global container
-Framework components and bundle can work using only given dependency injections (however some functionality like shared loggers, easy pagination will be disabled), but in some cases it's easier to construct your application when you have one global instance of container for your enviroment.
-Such container is automatically set at moment of core initialization and can be used in your code (for example in views) using such options:
+Framework components and bundles can work using only dependency injections (however some functionality like shared loggers, easy pagination will be disabled), but in some cases it's easier to construct your application when you have one global instance of container for your environment.
+Such container only available when your application receives incoming request in order to avoid collision with other applications in a same runtime process.

 ```php
 \App::sharedContainer()->get('views')->render(...);